rhit-neuro/deca-docker/README.md

 #### Versioning while developing a new image
 While developing a new docker image, you should take a slightly different approach to version numbering.
 Let's look at an example to see a good way to handle versioning.

 Let's say `neuro-simulation-env` is currently at version `2.3.1` and we want to add a new primary dependency which would bump our verision number to `3.0.0`.
 While you are experimenting with building this new image, start with version number `3.0.0_dev01`.
-If the changes you tried didn't actually work, then you just need to bump the dev number (`3.0.0_dev02`) for your next attept at building your new image.
+If the changes you tried didn't actually work, then you just need to bump the dev number (`3.0.0_dev02`) for your next attempt at building your new image.
 Once you get a dev image to work, you can change its version number to your target version number of `3.0.0`.

 #### Tagging images
 Tagging is the way you associate a version number with a docker image.
 You can change the version or tag of a docker image with the following: